-Low uptake is one of the largest risks facing government agencies which are seeking to increase efficiency and reduce costs by providing services online.
+Low uptake is one of the largest risks facing government agencies seeking to increase efficiency and reduce costs by providing services online.

 To date, very few studies have tested interventions to increase citizen’s use of e-government services.

-In this study, BehaviourWorks Australia developed an intervention to increase citizen’s use of an e-government service and tested it using a quasi-experiment.
+We developed an intervention and tested it using a quasi-experiment.

-Results show that the intervention significantly increased customers’ use of the online service and indicate that customers appreciated the time-saving benefits, ease of use, and customer support.
+Results show that the intervention significantly increased customers’ use of the online service and indicate that many appreciated the time-saving benefits, ease of use and customer support.